 Even with the simplicity of singular and plural categorisations, there are still some irregular nouns such as ‘memory’ or ‘mouse’ that pluralise differently:

 Types 7/8: Countable and Uncountable Nouns

 Countable nouns such as ‘book’ can be either singular or plural and can easily indicate a specific number.
 A speaker could say, for example, ‘I can borrow two or three books’, using the numerical adjectives ‘two’ or ‘three’ to demonstrate this countable aspect.
 Some nouns, however, such as uncountable nouns like ‘hair’ or ‘rice’, are intrinsically plural and are difficult to count due to their large implied quantity.
-Although the rules of uncountable nouns will be explored in detail in Lesson 4, we’ve nevertheless provided some examples below that demonstrate how constructions using countable and uncountable nouns may vary:
+Although the rules of uncountable nouns will be explored in detail in Chapter 4, we’ve nevertheless provided some examples below that demonstrate how constructions using countable and uncountable nouns may vary: